sendwithus/jobs/marketing-intern.md

 # Marketing Intern

-_San Francisco CA, Victoria BC &middot; Full-Time_
+_San Francisco CA, Victoria BC &middot; Summer Full-Time_

 We are looking for a summer marketing and communication design intern to help our growth team to create awesome content!